euler-xyz/euler-price-oracle/README.md

 Euler Price Oracles is a library of modular oracle adapters and components that implement `IPriceOracle`, an opinionated quote-based interface.

-To read more about the design and motivation behind `IPriceOracle`, as well as a more in-depth discussion of the oracles in this repo, check out the [whitepaper](docs/whitepaper.md).
+- To read more about the design and motivation behind `IPriceOracle` and the oracles in this repo, check out the [whitepaper](docs/whitepaper.md).

-To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), check out the price oracles section of the [EVK whitepaper](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles).
+- To understand how Price Oracles fit into the [Euler Vault Kit](https://github.com/euler-xyz/euler-vault-kit), check out the [price oracles section](https://docs.euler.finance/euler-vault-kit-white-paper/#price-oracles) of the EVK whitepaper.

-To use and contribute
+- To use or develop with Euler Price Oracles, check out the [Usage](#usage) section.

+- To find out ways to contribute to Euler Price Oracles, check out the [Contributing](#contributing) section.

+Euler Price Oracles has been [audited](audits/) by Spearbit, OpenZeppelin, ChainSecurity, Omniscia and yAudit.
+Cantina [competition](https://cantina.xyz/competitions/41306bb9-2bb8-4da6-95c3-66b85e11639f) is underway.

 ## `IPriceOracle`